zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 The increment/decrement operators MUST NOT have any space between the operator and operand.

 ```php
 $i++;
 ++$j;
 ```

-Type casting operators MUST NOT have any space within the parentheses:
+Type casting operators MUST NOT have any space within the parentheses.

 > ### Additional Zend Framework rules
 >